 Later, in the catacombs, a few verses – attributed to Pope Damasus – were inscribed on his tomb, comparing Tarcisius to Saint Stephen, the first martyr, stoned by an angry crowd.
 He too had died under blows – but rather than give up the Body of Christ, he gave his own body.

-Saint Tarcisius became, through the centuries, the young martyr of the Eucharist, the guardian of the Blessed Sacrament, the patron of altar servers and of all who approach the altar.
+Saint Tarcisius became, through the centuries, the young martyr of the Eucharist, the guardian of the Blessed Sacrament, the patron of altar boys and of all who approach the altar.
 His story whispers to every soul who receives Communion:

 He gave his life so that Jesus would not be profaned.
 And we – what are we willing to suffer to receive Jesus with love, reverence, and fidelity?